Sir Hugh: Textual variants and analysis

 The song has been found in England, Scotland, Canada, the US and, to a lesser extent, Ireland.
 (Note: "This song was collected in England and Scotland and was even more common in North America, but less well known in Ireland.")
 It was still popular in the early 19th century.

 There is an Anglo-Norman ballad (medieval French), likely composed while Henry III was still alive and probably with knowledge of the city of Lincoln.
 (Note: The full text of the Norman French ballad can be found in Jacobs 1893) This version may contain the main elements of the original English song, many of which were lost in the later versions, which were written down in the 18th century and later.
 It is possible to relate elements in the older versions to the medieval stories; attempts to reconstruct the probable content of the original have been made.
 (Note: McCabe proposes the content of the original ballad as follows: "Hugh is enticed from his playmates into a Jew's house, crucified and stabbed, bleeding profusely.
 His heart is eaten.
 A Christian nurse throws his corpse into a well.
 Hugh's mother searches and makes fruitless inquiries of the Jews.
 A woman (his mother?) finds Hugh's body in the well.
 The corpse recounts the murder, and after miraculous rejection from the well, is buried with great solemnity in the Cathedral.")

 Paris has a Latin fragment of the ballad in his Chronicle.
 Thomas Percy's Reliques (1783) has a version from Scotland.
 David Herd (1776) had a version, and so did Robert Jameison (1806).
-McCabe says that the "earliest texts of Sir Hugh are Scottish … [and] preserve the medieval saint's legend in its most coherent form."
+McCabe says that the "earliest texts of Sir Hugh are Scottish... [and] preserve the medieval saint's legend in its most coherent form."

-The song may also incorporate elements of other medieval anti-semitic texts, particularly a miracle story also drawn on by Chaucer in the Prioress' Tale that features Jews murdering a child, often a school child, that habitually sings an anthem near where they live, and throw the body into their privy.
+The song may also incorporate elements of other medieval antisemitic texts, particularly a miracle story also drawn on by Chaucer in the Prioress' Tale that features Jews murdering a child, often a school child, that habitually sings an anthem near where they live, and throw the body into their privy.
 These elements occur in some of the early versions of Sir Hugh.